 From within a Virtual Service you can create one or more 'Sub-Virtual Services' (SubVSs).
 A SubVS is linked to, and uses the IP address of, the 'parent' Virtual Service.
-The SubVSs may have different settings (such as health check methods, content rules, and so on) to the parent Virtual Service and to each other.
+The SubVSs may have different settings (such as health check methods, content rules etc.) to the parent Virtual Service and to each other.
 This allows the grouping of related Virtual Services, all using the same IP address.
 This could be useful when there are complex configurations such as Exchange or Lync which typically are comprised of a number of Virtual Services.

 There are many advantages to using SubVSs, such as:

-- Using a SubVS provides the ability to have content switching and persistency on the same Virtual Service
+Using a SubVS provides the ability to have content switching and persistency on the same Virtual Service

 An SSL certificate is required for all SSL transactions, and as such is required for all SSL-enabled Virtual Services.
 With the LoadMaster, there are two types of SSL certificates: